Last updated: 12 Jan 2022

-Five regions in Cameroon targeting low birth weight or pre-term newborns.
-Those regions were chosen based on needs (highest newborn mortality rates) and volume of infants admitted in hospitals.
+The project will be implemented across five regions in Cameroon targeting low birth weight (LBW) or preterm newborns.
+Those regions were chosen based on needs (i.e. newborn mortality rate level) and volume of infants admitted in hospitals.

 The world has made substantial progress in reducing child mortality in the past several decades.
 However, even as child deaths have overall decreased, there are approximately 7,000 newborn deaths every day around the world, amounting to 46% of all child deaths under the age of 5 years according to 2017 UNICEF data.